Oleanna (play): Variations on the ending

 There have been several endings produced for the end of Act III.
 In the original Cambridge production in May 1992, after John beats Carol, she stands and a defeated John reads a confessional statement that Carol has prepared.
-In the Fall 1992 production in New York, the ending is shortened, and after the beating, Carol ambiguously says "Well", and John responds "Yes.
+In the Fall 1992 production in New York, the ending is shortened, and after the beating, John ambiguously says "Well...", and Carol responds "Yes.
 That's right".
 In the 1993 London production directed by Pinter, the director restored the longer Cambridge ending.
-The 1994 movie adaptation directed by Mamet uses the briefer ending, but after Carol says "Well", John replies "Oh my God".
+The 1994 movie adaptation directed by Mamet uses the briefer ending, but John says "Oh my God" before Carol replies the same "Yes.
+That's right".